jordanhoare/covidData/README.md

 # covidData

-This project was primarily data exploration with SQL (SSMS).
-I used a variety of functions to create new views (WITH(), OVER (Partition...), VIEW, JOIN, MAX, CAST, ISNULL aswell as basic math).
-I'll be using the newly created views for creating visualizations in PowerBI (or Tablueau).
+I used a SQL database (w/ SSMS) to explore a world-wide time series data collection of covid infections, testing, and demographic information.
+I used a variety of functions to create new views (WITH(), OVER (Partition...), VIEW, JOIN, MAX, CAST, ISNULL and basic math), that were ultimately visualised in TableAu.

 REFERENCES: